Terms and Conditions

 6.7.5.
 Not smoke or congregate within 5 metres of the entrance of the school building either before or after their class, or during break times.
 Any students found congregating outside the building will be given a written warning.
-If they continue to congregate outside the building after this warning they will be expelled from the school and no refund will be given.
+If you continue to congregate outside the building after this warning they will be expelled from the College and no refund will be given.

 6.7.6 Students must wear a Student ID at all time.
 One will be given to you on your first day.